Race relations

 Race relations is a sociological concept that emerged in Chicago in connection with the work of sociologist Robert E. Park and the Chicago race riot of 1919.
 Race relations designates a paradigm or field in sociology and a legal concept in the United Kingdom.
-As a sociological field, race relations attempts to explain how racial groups relate to each other, and in particular to give an explanation of violence connected to race.
+As a sociological field, race relations attempts to explain how racial groups relate to each other.
+These relations vary depending on historical, social, and cultural context.
+The term is used in a generic way to designate race related interactions, dynamics, and issues.

-The paradigm of race relations was critiqued by its own practitioners for its failure to predict the anti-racist struggles of the 1960s.
-The paradigm has also been criticized as overlooking the power differential between races, implying that the source of violence is disharmony rather than racist power structures.
-Critics of the term "race relations" have called it a euphemism for white supremacy or racism.
+In the 1960s, the prevailing understanding of race relations was underdeveloped and was acknowledged by sociologists for its failure to predict the anti-racist struggles.
+It was critiqued for being explicitly used to give an explanation of violence connected to race.
+The use of paradigm was criticized for overlooking the power differential between races, implying that the source of violence is disharmony rather than racist power structures.
+Race relations are divided into positive and negative.
+Positive or good race relations promote equality, empathy, and inclusivity, while negative race relations generate tension, conflict, and social divisions.

-In spite of the controversial or discredited status of the race relations paradigm, the term is sometimes used in a generic way to designate matters related to race.
+Detractors of the term "race relations" have called it as a euphemism for white supremacy or racism.
 Opinion polls, such as Gallup polls, use the term "race relations" to group together various responses connected to race.
-University sociology courses are often named "Race and Ethnic Relations."
+University level sociology courses are often named "Race and Ethnic Relations".

 In the United States

-Robert E. Park of the University of Chicago coined the term "race relations cycle," which he believed to be a universal pattern emerging when races come into contact.
-The cycle was supposed to be driven by subjective attitudes that members of races feel toward other races.
-Park felt that race relations are hostile at first, but thaw over time.
+Robert E. Park of the University of Chicago formulated a theory known as "race relations cycle," which is currently discredited.
+He believed race relations have a universal pattern: when races come into contact, at first they are hostile, but thaw over time.
+However, Park only conducted minimal studies related to it and did not examine its validity across ethnic groups to ensure its accuracy in representing reality.

+The cycle was postulated to be driven by subjective attitudes that members of races feel toward other races.
 The steps in Park's cycle were contact, competition, accommodation, and assimilation.
-Park did not carry out studies across ethnic groups to check that his cycle approximated reality.
-However, his students tested his ideas by studying communities of Chinese and Japanese origin living in the United States and found that, contrary to Park's theory, adopting white culture did not lead to acceptance by white Americans.
-Park did not discard his theory in spite of the failures to verify it.
+Park's students tested his ideas by studying communities of Chinese and Japanese origin living in the United States and found that, contrary to Park's theory, adopting white culture did not lead to acceptance by white Americans.
+However, Park did not discard his theory in spite of the failures to verify it.